MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Skype/SfbOnline/set-up-skype-for-business-online/configure-skype-for-business-settings-for-individual-users.md

 - Setup
 - LIL_Placement
-description: 'Learn how to change the Skype for Business settings for individual users such as: Audio and video conferencing, recording of calls and meetings. ' ms.openlocfilehash: 8659434542696ccb37a0353cd491cc0d01f01e30 ms.sourcegitcommit: 627d3108e3e2f232e911162d9d2db9558e8ead0c ms.translationtype: MT ms.contentlocale: pt-BR ms.lasthandoff: 04/03/2018
+description: 'Learn how to change the Skype for Business settings for individual users such as: Audio and video conferencing, recording of calls and meetings. ' ms.openlocfilehash: 930960117a46639e86ed2d24c286a5270b21acb9 ms.sourcegitcommit: a0d3e7a177fcd0667ab0d7d0e904f4053b09a92d ms.translationtype: MT ms.contentlocale: pt-BR ms.lasthandoff: 04/18/2018
 ---
 # <a name="admins-configure-skype-for-business-settings-for-individual-users"></a>Administradores: Definir as configurações do Skype for Business para usuários individuais

 Este artigo explica como os administradores configuram o Skype for Business para um pequeno número de usuários.
-Para fazer estas etapas em massa, incluímos links para cmdlets do Windows PowerShell que você pode usar.
+To do these steps in bulk, we've included links to the Windows PowerShell cmdlets you can use.

 Para permitir (ou impedir) que todos na empresa se comuniquem com pessoas externas, veja:

-- [Permitir que os usuários entrar em contato com o Skype externo para usuários comerciais](allow-users-to-contact-external-skype-for-business-users.md): permitem que sua organização use avançadas Skype para recursos corporativos (compartilhamento de desktops, procure por quem está online, etc) para se comunicar com pessoas em uma determinada confiáveis corporativos (federados).
-O artigo também explica como bloquear a comunicação com domínios específicos.
+- [Allow users to contact external Skype for Business users](allow-users-to-contact-external-skype-for-business-users.md): You can let your organization use advanced Skype for Business features (share desktops, look for who's online, etc.) to communicate with people in a specific trusted (federated) business.
+The article also explains how to block communication with specific domains.

-- [Permitir que o Skype para usuários comerciais adicionar contatos do Skype](let-skype-for-business-users-add-skype-contacts.md).
+- [Let Skype for Business users add Skype contacts](let-skype-for-business-users-add-skype-contacts.md).
 Você pode permitir que sua organização use o Skype for Business para procurar usuários do aplicativo gratuito Skype e enviar mensagens instantâneas para eles.

 ## <a name="configure-general-settings-for-one-user"></a>Definir configurações gerais para um usuário
 <a name="__toc325019204"> </a>

-Você deve ter [permissões de administrador](https://support.office.com/en-us/article/da585eea-f576-4f55-a1e0-87090b6aaa9d) para executar estas etapas.
+You must have [admin permissions](https://support.office.com/en-us/article/da585eea-f576-4f55-a1e0-87090b6aaa9d) to perform these steps.

 1. Entre no Office 365 com sua conta corporativa ou de estudante.